Harry - Enforcer of Environment and Planning Act

 Delving into the Environment and Planning Act

-I had no experience, but I took the plunge anyway, thinking, "Everything can be learned."
+I had no experience, but I took the plunge anyway, thinking "Everything can be learned."
 And luckily so, because I was given a great opportunity here.
 I first shadowed experienced enforcement officers and immersed myself in the Environment and Planning Act.
-Soon I was able to visit agricultural businesses myself.
+Soon I was able to visit agricultural businesses on my own.
 I used to work on the land myself.
 I have an affinity with the sector and speak the same language.”

-‘I took the plunge, because after all, everything can be learned.’
+‘I took the plunge, because in the end, everything can be learned.’

 Police officer and psychologist

-Not all farmers are happy to see me coming.
+Not all farmers are pleased to see me.
 Sometimes you are seen as a kind of police officer.
 I don't mind that.
 People often change their minds after a conversation.
-Ultimately, we usually want the same thing: for things on the farm to be properly organized and comply with the law.
+Ultimately, we usually want the same thing: for things on the farm to be organised properly and comply with the law.
 I rarely put on my police hat.
-I prefer to consult and denk along denk about solutions.
-Recently, for example, some milk leaked into the ditch at a cattle farmer's farm.
+I prefer to consult and consider the solutions.
+Recently, some milk leaked into the ditch at a cattle farmer's farm, for example.
 After I visited, he solved the problem neatly.

 Sometimes you're like a psychologist.
 Once people get to know you a little, they tell you their whole life story.
 I enjoy that contact with people.
 As an enforcement officer, you also need a good dose of common sense.
 And the willingness to learn.
-I'm taking a course in Environmental Law Enforcement.
+I'm taking a course in Environment and Planning Act Enforcement.
 I'm over fifty, but I'm still developing myself.
-And my family is also very happy with the 36-hour work week.
+And my family is also really happy with the 36-hour working week.